danygza/Personal-Portfolio/README.md

 # Personal-Portfolio
-My personal portfolio for future employers
+This is my personal portfolio, this is going to be useful for my future clients so they can see my experience and some of my completed projects.